excellalabs/docker-workshop-1/README-part4.md

       # this is the name of the service we're creating; it's chosen by us.
 Here, we're calling it "web"
       web:
-        container_name: 'aspnetcore-from-compose' # this is the name of the container to us
+        container_name: 'my-app-from-compose' # this is the name of the container to us
-        image: 'aspnetcore-from-compose'
+        image: 'my-app-from-compose'
         build:
           context: .
           dockerfile: Dockerfile